Screening and Monitoring of Hired Speakers for Pharmaceutical Companies Protects Patients and the Brand

 Dr. Chaudhry continues, “If I’m sitting in an audience listening to a physician tout a certain drug and I was aware of those disciplinary actions, I would have questions about their character and their motivation for talking about that subject—and I would imagine that the pharmaceutical companies would also have similar concerns.”

 ProPublica publishes an online database of doctors who are paid to speak on behalf of pharmaceutical companies.
-It was updated December 13, 2016 and states that 1,866 companies and 1,171 teaching hospitals paid 810,716 physicians $6.25 billion since August 2013.
+It was updated on December 13, 2016, and states that 1,866 companies and 1,171 teaching hospitals paid 810,716 physicians $6.25 billion since August 2013.

 As part of its proprietary data sets, Verisys is the only source of a National Abuse Registry and, additionally, is one of only a few Credential Verification Organizations, (CVO) both URAC accredited and NCQA certified.